rxchell/vault-kv-reader/README.md

 Secrets retrieval from the KV store of a HashiCorp Vault instance

 ## Key concepts
-- Transport Layer Security, TLS (previously: Secure Sockets Layer, SSL)
+#### Transport Layer Security, TLS (previously: Secure Sockets Layer, SSL)
+- The app supports TLS-secured Vault connections via the `VAULT_CACERT` environment variable.
+   - In CI, Vault runs in dev mode over HTTP, so TLS verification is intentionally disabled.
+   - In production or cluster deployments, TLS is enabled by providing a CA certificate via Kubernetes secrets.

 # Developer Guide
 ## Repository Structure